In this video, I will explain how to foam roll out your gluteus medius.

 Go through 5 to 10 repetitions in a nice controlled speed in order to get the most out of the exercise.

 Give that exercise a go.
 Just try that exercise as you might discover that you have a hidden muscle tension in that gluteus medius muscle.

 Make sure to swing by ExercisesForInjuries.com.
 Enter in your injury or pain.
 Secondly, if you’re watching this on YouTube, head up above and hit subscribe.
-Every couple of days you’ll get a video like this where I talk about overcoming injury or pain.
+When you subscribe, every couple of days you’ll get a video like this where I talk about overcoming injury or pain.
 Thirdly, head down below, hit like and leave me a question or a comment.

 Rick Kaselj, MS